These 4 Ab Workouts Can Help You Have Better Sex (Seriously)

 “Most standing sex positions require both core and lower-body strength,” says Jess O’Reilly, host of the podcast Sex With Dr. Jess.
 So, if you enjoy positions like standing doggy style or standing lotus, or enjoy receiving oral while standing or getting it on in the shower, add the dead bug into your workout routine.

-“The dead bug works your core, legs, and also your hip flexors,” says Betina Goza, a Nike Master Trainer.
+“The dead bug works your core, legs, and also your hip flexors,” says Betina Gozo, a Nike Master Trainer.
 “It also helps with general coordination and proprioception.”

-To make it easier, Goza suggests keeping your arms frozen above you and only moving your legs.
+To make it easier, Gozo suggests keeping your arms frozen above you and only moving your legs.

 "Performing oral sex also requires a degree of abdominal fitness,” says O'Reilly.
 The inch worm will work your entire core, making it easier to kneel between your partner's legs and give them oral.
 And because the move also strengthens your glutes and hamstrings, receiving oral while standing will become easier too.
 Win-win?